Prague is one of the top tourist destinations in Europe and it’s hard for anyone to not recognize the name of the iconic Czech city.

 It’s a really interesting experience to see the representation of media propaganda, economy, history, education and daily life in general during those difficult times.

-Antonin Dvorak Museum – dedicated to the Czech composer, author of the New World Symphony and the Cello Concerto just to name a couple.
+Dedicated to the Czech composer, author of the New World Symphony and the Cello Concerto just to name a couple.

-Apple Museum – a great place for all the fans of this American company and of its founder Steve Jobs.
+A great place for all the fans of this American company and of its founder Steve Jobs.

-You’ll even have a chance to see the Prague Astronomical Clock made entirely from lego pieces.
+You’ll even have a chance to see the Prague Astronomical Clock made entirely from Lego pieces.

 There are also some historical models displayed so you’ll get a glimpse of history as well.